 As one of the most popular websites on the web, Craigslist certainly gets a lot of attention when it comes to the topic of redesigns.
 As a service, the idea is brilliant and that is why it is the huge success it is today.
 While the UX works fine, the design itself is quite controversial because it has only had minor updates in the past 20 years.

 There seem to be two different thoughts on the design for Craigslist, hence the controversy.
-Some believe that the reason the UX works well is because the design is perfect for this site.
-Others believe that the reason Craigslist offers a positive user experience is simply because it has always been this way and everyone is comfortable using it.
+Some believe that the reason the UX works well is that the design is perfect for this site.
+Others believe that the reason Craigslist offers a positive user experience is simply that it has always been this way and everyone is comfortable using it.

 All of the incredible Craigslist redesign concepts out there do seem to make it obvious the site needs to be updated.
 And I’m pretty sure that both parties on each side of the controversy may agree that the design is not very pretty and could use at least some more minor updates.

 The following list includes a wide range of redesigns, from complete identity redesigns to a minimal update of the current website design.
 Browse through the list below to find out which one is your favorite and then feel free to leave your opinion in the comments below.

 Anna Ware does an excellent job of capturing both the professional side and the fun side of Craiglist.
 She uses a playful font with a bubble notepad for the logo, elegantly combining these two important elements of the site.